tam663/example-work/README.md

 ### Python :

-1) Machine Learning for Fantasy Football:
+1) Machine Learning for Fantasy Football.

 This project utilises data from the API of 'Premier League Fantasy Football,' an online game in which players have to try and predict the results of football matches (see full rules [here](https://fantasy.premierleague.com/help/rules)).
 Football is notoriously difficult to predict sport, which is in part a cause of its huge popularity.
 Many avid supports claim that they can predict the outcomes